 The speaker gives the reader some advice in the next lines that if you want to have friends, then you need to be “glad.”
 If you are not, then you are going to “lose them all.”
-In the last two lines of this stanza the speaker describes how if you are happy and drink “nectared wine” then you are never going to be short on friend to drink it with.
-Continuing the metaphor of drinking, she states that “life’s gall,” must be consumed alone.
+In the last two lines of this stanza, the speaker describes how if you are happy and drink “nectared wine,” then you are never going to be short on a friend to drink it with.
+Continuing the metaphor of drinking, she states that “life’s gall” must be consumed alone.

 Feast, and your halls are crowded;

 Fast, and the world goes by.

 Succeed and give, and it helps you live,

 There is room in the halls of pleasure

 But one by one we must all file on

 In the final stanza of ‘Solitude,’ the speaker presents her final set of comparisons between what a happy life and a sad one are like and the reactions they provoke.
 She begins by utilizing another comparison to the way meals can bring people together.
 If one was to hold a “Feast,” then their halls would be “crowded.”
 Just as if one“Fast[ed]” then the whole world would pass by.
 These two examples are meant as metaphors for a larger way of being in everyday life.
 A welcoming community, companionship, and happiness are going to inspire even more of the same.

 The following lines are different than those which proceeded them.
 In the last section, she makes larger statements about life and death and the way that humans deal with pain.
 She describes how success and a willingness to “give” will help one live a longer life, but there will be no one there when you “die.”
 Similarly, the pain has to be faced alone.
 No one wants to pile onto a “train” that is headed for that kind of unhappiness.
 The world would much rather gather in a “hall…of pleasure.”